Proudly made in the

 You’ll often get the best rates by directly contacting the accommodation.
 You should definitely do a little research online beforehand so as to have an idea of the going rates, but if possible, talk to the accommodation’s manager.
 Booking reservations in this way can be a great deal for everyone.
-The lodging doesn’t have to pay listing or third-party finder’s fees, and they’re be happy to pass some of the savings onto you.
+The lodging or villa doesn’t have to pay listing or third-party finder’s fees, and they’re be happy to pass some of the savings onto you.

 Like many vacation destinations, the Turks and Caicos experiences high and low seasons throughout the year.
 Rates during the winter months and around holidays can be as much as 25% to 60% higher than in the fall or late summer.